Six Principles of Attunement

 The 4 Times

 The basic idea of 4 Times a Day is: Do each one of these Times at least once each day.
-So you will do a least Up Time, Down Time, Love Time, and Self Time a Day!
+So you will do at least one Up Time, Down Time, Love Time, and Self Time each day!

 Play time, stimulation time, that’s what Up Time is.
 It’s behaviors which have high energy and activity.
 This is the time to gently tickle, laugh and blow puffs of air in baby’s face.
 Remember peek-a-boo?
 Putting your hands over your face, opening them up and saying “Peek-a-boo”.
 Show baby how to rattle a rattle.
 Show baby things and tell her what they are called.
 Just talking in an excited way and seeing if you can get baby to smile.
 Finally, perhaps you have learned to do some “infant massage.”
 All of these activities are examples of having fun, stimulating baby.

 Down Time is quiet time, relaxation time, calming time and feeding time.

 It’s the time of the day when you are just holding baby, maybe gently rocking.
 Humming or singing your Womb Song is as important to do during quiet periods, or when baby is eating, as it is to use to calm a crying baby.
 It is a time when you are giving to your baby and expecting nothing in return, other than the peaceful contentment of a quiet, relaxed baby.

 Looking at baby and getting baby to look at you, is the biggest part of love time.
 It is understood by those who truly know, that looking into the eyes is like looking into the soul.
 And “looking” is the foundation of love and intimacy.

 Let’s give the behaviors you do during love time a name.
 Let’s call them engaging.Engaging is saying to yourself, “I’m going to do Love Time now.”
 Then, while holding baby closely, you can look at, smile, coo, and talk softly, so as to attract baby to look at you, so you can look back into your baby’s eyes.